hamMUSings/BrowserShack/README.md

 All this and more!
 Well all this and if you want to add anything you can.

+> [!IMPORTANT]
+> Voice server is EXPERIMENTAL.
+It worked on my dev box but NOT on my install box.
+I choose to publish it included anyway instead of putting the time into moving it soley to the dev channel.
+If it works for you please let me know AND if you have a pull request to make it work please submit it.

 # Documentation Menu

 1) [Overview & Design Notes](#overview-and-design-notes)